abiosoft/caddyserver.com/public/blog/is-caddy-free.md

 I learned a lesson from my last project, [Papa Parse](http://papaparse.com).
 That project, [like Caddy](https://news.ycombinator.com/item?id=9452606), experienced a [very successful reception on Hacker News](https://news.ycombinator.com/item?id=8042051).
 It was picked up by numerous companies to enhance their product offering; government departments around the world use it, and even the United Nations and Wikimedia integrate it.
 But now I have to pay the bills, and inevitably, work goes where the money does.

-So, starting today, we're inviting you to [support Caddy](/download#payment) by honestly paying back the value it provides you.
+So, starting today, we're inviting you to [support Caddy](/download#payment) by voluntarily paying back the value it provides you.
 Consider:

 - The time you save by using Caddy
 - The values Caddy stands for